-Jane and her team will and should brainstorm solutions, get more specific with the Methods and ground the Vision and the Values in reality before committing to this V2MOM document.
+This is just an example that you can use as a starting point.
+Jane and her team will and should brainstorm solutions, get more specific with the Methods, and ground the Vision and the Values in reality before committing to this V2MOM document.

 But this example sets the tone for each part of the document and how Jane and her team should think about it.